 Since the Library of Congress opens at 8:30, a full 1.5 hours before the Smithsonian Museums, we decided to start our day there.
 The security checkpoint didn’t have a line so we quickly went through and started our self-guided tour.
 You can print a self-guided tour pdf from online.

 Founded in 1800, the library is the largest library in the world with more than 162 million items.
 Check out these fascinating facts about the library.
-Although we would’ve loved to go through the books (that’s not really allowed 😉 ), we were visiting to enjoy the artwork and architecture.
+Although we would’ve loved to go through the books, we were visiting to enjoy the artwork and architecture.
 Built in the style of the Italian Renaissance, this building will leave you breathless.
 This was one of my favorite stops.

 Don’t shortchange your visit, allow plenty of time as not only will it take you a while to view everything around you – the floors, the walls, the paintings, the ceilings; there are also several exhibits to explore.
 Examine the Bible Gallery with a Gutenberg Bible and Giant Bible of Mainz.
 View the Mapping a New Nation Exhibition, Exploring the Early Americas Exhibition, and Thomas Jefferson’s Library.
 There was a lot more that we could have viewed but we needed to keep on our schedule for the day.